KDE/documentation-docs-kdenlive-org/user_interface/menu/help_menu.rst

 Copy Debug Information
 ----------------------

-This function copy relevant debug information into the clipboard.
+This function copies relevant debug information into the clipboard.
 When you report a bug in Bugzilla you can paste this information in the section `SOFTWARE/OS VERSIONS`

 .. _help-report_bug: